Post Massage Self Care: How to Take the Benefits of Medical Massage Home with You

 This is the number 1 homework assignment we give to all of our stressed out massage clients!
 It’s super easy, and it’s a great excuse to chill out a bit every day.
-We spend so much time sitting, our muscles get locked up in a sitting position.
-Which helps us sit, but is terrible for just about everything else we try to do.
+We spend so much time sitting that our muscles get locked up tight in a sitting position.
+Which helps us to sit, but is terrible for just about everything else we try to do.

 Contrast hydrotherapy is a great way to take the benefits of medical massage home with you.
 It involves alternating applications of heat and cold to an area (or your whole body).
-The heat opens up blood vessels and tissues and relaxes the nervous system.
-The cold constricts the blood vessels and tissues and excites the nervous system.
-Alternating back and forth between them creates a pumping system for the area.
-This draws out damages such as bruising and brings in new blood with nutrients.
+The heat opens up blood vessels in tissues and relaxes the nervous system.
+The cold constricts the blood vessels in tissues and excites the nervous system.
+Alternating back and forth between them creates a pumping effect for the area.
+This more quickly draws out damages such as bruising and brings in new blood with nutrients.
 The contrast creates a greater therapeutic result than either heat or cold alone.

 Local contrast hydrotherapy for acute conditions anywhere on the body

 - Apply a heat pack to the area for 5 minutes

 - Apply an ice pack or rub an ice cube into the area for 1 minute

 - Repeat this 3 times, ending on ice